Rush is out at a charity event, but he will be back on Monday.

 Her husband is an American who lives in Manchester, New Hampshire.

-Two US children.
+Two U.S. children.

-They're they're children of an American father.
+They're children of an American father.

 And the embassy in Khartoum and the State Department did nothing for them.